-The application and assessment process to become a foster carer takes approximately 6 months from when you first contact us.
+The application and assessment process to become a foster carer takes approximately 5 to 6 months from when you first contact us.

 1. Contact us

 2. Application stage

 We will visit your home to talk to you about fostering.
 We will ask you about your background and the reasons why you want to foster.
 We also need to take a look around your home to assess suitability.

 If we think it's the right thing for you to foster, we send you an application form.

 3. Assessment stage 1

 Once we have received your application form we will carry out checks and references.

 You will then be invited to attend the Skills to Foster training course.
 The course is a number of sessions and is usually ran over one or two weekends or once a week in the evening for 6 weeks.
 The course will prepare you for what to expect when you start fostering.